cverluise/patentcity/doc/DD.md

 ## 📚 Data

-From the earliest patent that we consider XX to patent XX (excluded), we collected 197,451 image data (png) from Espacenet and OCRed the first page using Tesseract v5.
+From the earliest patent that we consider DD1A3 to patent XX (excluded), we collected 197,451 image data (png) from Espacenet and OCRed the first page using Tesseract v5.

 Patent office | Time span (publication year)| Kind code(s)
 ---|---|---
-DD|1950-1992|A, A1, B
+DD|1950-1992|A, A1, A3, B

 Publication number (range)| Data source | Pre-processing | E.g. | Format #
  --- | --- | --- | --- | ---